Wherein Valentina plays her cards right.

 Rose relaxed into her seat, sipping more of her latte.

-Rose leered at her, taking a big bite of her flaky pastry.
-The sugary, greasy treat killed any want of objecting.
+Rose glared at her, taking a big bite of her flaky pastry.
+The sugary, greasy treat killed off any desire to object.
 "You play mean, you know."

 A big grin spread over Valentina's lovely symmetrical features.
 "Is that a yes?" she asked, just to be absolutely sure.